electricbookworks/electric-book-workflow/_site/README.md

 ### Stylesheets

 We've provided generic stylesheets in the framework, but any given project will probably need its own styling for one reason or another.
+The main stylesheets are:

+*	`screen.css` for the web version
+*	`print.css` for PDF output with Prince.

+For wholesale changes, you can edit the file itself.
+To override only a few values or elements, rather create a child stylesheet.

+For child CSS to `screen.css`, create the file, save it in the repo's `css` folder, and add the CSS filename to the book's path's values in `_config.yml`.
+(Our template includes an example to follow.)

+For child CSS to `print.css`, create the file and save it to the repo's `css` folder.
+Then when you output PDF in Prince, apply both `print.css` and your child stylesheet, in that order.

 Keep in mind, regarding our stylesheets: